 Forest and conservation workers typically need a high school diploma before they begin working.
 Most workers receive training on the job.

-Employment of forest and conservation workers is projected to decline 2 percent from 2016 to 2026.
+Employment of forest and conservation workers is projected to show little or no change from 2019 to 2029.
 Although heightened international demand for U.S. timber and wood pellets will continue to demand forest and conservation workers, improved technology will also lessen the need for workers to perform certain tasks.